dj-mc/rhce/README.md

 sudo systemctl enable atd
 ```

----

-## At and Batch

-Schedule a job to run 5 minutes from now.
+Schedule a job to run 5 minutes from now:

 ```bash
 at now +5min
 ```

-Enter an arbitrary number of commands to execute.
+Enter an arbitrary number of commands to execute:

 ```bash
 mkdir ~/Documents.bak